 Remember that you are working as a team, so try not to focus on the negative aspects of your spouse’s behavior.
 Instead talk about the comfort and security that money can provide.

 If your husband spends too much money try to understand why he overspends.
 Did he grow up without a lot of money?
 Is he depressed or anxious?
 Is he spending to make himself feel better about his looks or life?

 Overspending and selfish behaviors often stem from much deeper issues.
 To stop them you might have to uncover hidden truths about your spouse.

 Some couples may need counselors or therapists to talk through their money issues together.
 If calm, rational conversations don’t work, consider seeking help to support you.

 How to Stop Selfish Behavior

-I don’t know if this information would help the reader who emailed me.
-Without a whole lot of details, it’s difficult to figure out if her husband is truly selfish or if he simply views money differently.
+I don’t know if this information will help the reader who emailed me.
+Without a whole lot of details, it’s difficult to figure out if her husband is genuinely selfish or if he simply views money differently.
 Maybe he is a jerk.
 As an outsider, it’s tough to know.
 After all, what can I tell from one angry email?

 I replied to that email with a ton of questions, but I haven’t received an answer yet.
 I hope the reader’s husband is a reasonable man like my friend D.

 Math is such a small piece of financial arguments.
 Emotions play a much larger role.